 This method of detox is expected to last longer than clinical detox as patients are supposed to taper off OxyContin that much slower.
 Those who are going through detoxification require constant support from loved ones to ensure their safe recovery.

-MD Home Detox
+MD Home Detox in Los Angeles

 At MD Home Detox, we are a concierge recovery program dedicated to satisfying our clients’ individual needs in the comfort of their own home.
 Deciding to recover from OxyContin addiction is a bold step, and we will be with you throughout such a harrowing journey.
 Our team of trained medical professionals will assess your medical situation and provide treatment customized to cater to your needs.